CGJennings/se3docs/docs/um-gc-expansions.md

 In some cases, multiple expansion symbols may apply to a component.
 For example, if the symbols indicate that an expansion is required and a component happens to require more than one.

-*To add or remove an expansion to the set of selected expansions,* hold down <kbd>Ctrl</kbd> while selecting it from the menu.
+*To add to or remove from the set of selected expansions,* hold down <kbd>Ctrl</kbd> while selecting an expansion from the menu.

 *To clear all selected expansions,* choose the **Expansion/Base Game** menu item.